Roof Decking & Sheathing: Useful Information Guide

 Roofers installing plywood roof sheathing

-Introduction: Overview of Roof Decking & Sheathing
+Overview of Roof Deck & Sheathing

 The deck is the foundation of all standard roofing systems.
 The roof’s performance is largely dependent on the foundation’s integrity, just like the performance of a building itself.